CPA expert witness and attorney analyzing owner compensation normalization in business valuation dispute

 Do I need a QoE if the business has audited financial statements?

 In most transactions and disputes, yes.
-Audited statements confirm accounting compliance but do not assess earnings quality, sustainability, or the appropriateness of management’s accounting choices from a buyer’s, lender’s, or opposing counsel’s perspective.
+Audited statements confirm accounting compliance but do not assess earnings quality, sustainability, or the appropriateness of management’s accounting choices from a buyer’s, lender’s, or counsel’s perspective.
 A QoE asks different questions and serves a different purpose.

 Can a QoE be used in litigation or dispute resolution?